mpv-player/mpv/DOCS/client-api-changes.rst

  --- mpv 0.21.0 ---
  1.23   - deprecate setting "no-" options via mpv_set_option*().
 For example,
           instead of "no-video=" you should set "video=no".
+        - be much more permissive what API calls are allowed before mpv_initialize().
  --- mpv 0.19.0 ---
  1.22   - add stream_cb API for custom protocols
  --- mpv 0.18.1 ---